fru-io/handbook/development/issue_workflow.md

 ### Example queries

 You are encouraged to experiment with these queries.
-For example, you could move from repo specifc to organization wide by replacing **repo:drud/ddev** with **user:drud** or you could add your username.
-You could add the filter **updated:>=2017-03-01** to see requests updated after a certain date.
 See [https://help.github.com/articles/searching-issues/](https://help.github.com/articles/searching-issues/) for more information.
+You may need to update specific fields like assignee or milestone to match your objective.

+### Traffic Control Queries

+### Developer Queries

+- **[is:open user:drud label:actionable -label:"work in progress" milestone:v0.1 assignee:cyberswat](https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+user%3Adrud+label%3Aactionable+-label%3A%22work+in+progress%22+milestone%3Av0.1+assignee%3Acyberswat)**: Actionable requests across all projects that are assigned, available for completion, and not being worked on by others.

+- **[is:open repo:drud/ddev label:actionable -label:"work in progress" milestone:v0.1 assignee:cyberswat](https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+repo%3Adrud%2Fddev+label%3Aactionable+-label%3A%22work+in+progress%22+milestone%3Av0.1+assignee%3Acyberswat)**: Actionable requests from a project that are assigned, available for completion, and not being worked on by others.

+### Sprint Planning Queries

 #### Actionable